Deep-MI/fsqc/README.md

 after a period of testing and evaluation.
 Unless explicitly announced, all new features will preserve compatibility with earlier versions.

+The current version is 1.5: recent changes in comparison to the previous versions include the addition of the hipopcampus and hypothalamus modules as well as the addition of a surface visualization module.

 Upcoming extensions include modules for the quality control of FreeSurfer's brainstem and thalamic segmentations.
-Another planned extension is the inclusion of the hippocampal, amygdalar, hypothalamic, thalamic, and brainstem volume estimates within the outlier module.
+Another planned extension is support for parallel processing of many cases.

 Feedback, suggestions, and contributions are always welcome.